obsproject/obs-websocket/README.md

 - Automate scene switching with a third-party program (e.g. : auto-pilot, foot pedal, ...)

 ## How to build
+You'll need QT 5 with QtWebSockets, CMake, and a working development environment for OBS Studio installed on your computer.

 ### Windows
-You'll need QT 5.7 with QtWebSockets, CMake, and a working development environment for OBS Studio installed on your computer.
-In CMake, you'll have to set the following variables :
+In cmake-gui, you'll have to set the following variables :
 - **QTDIR** (path) : location of the Qt environment suited for your compiler and architecture
 - **LIBOBS_INCLUDE_DIR** (path) : location of the libobs subfolder in the source code of OBS Studio
 - **LIBOBS_LIB** (filepath) : location of the obs.lib file